Nutrients in the St. Lawrence River

 Annex A. A total nitrogen guideline to protect the ecological condition of the St. Lawrence

-It is important to note that this guideline has been designed for use in this indicator and may not include all possible data.
+It is important to note that this guideline has been designed for use with this indicator and may not include all possible data.
 Should an official total nitrogen guideline be developed for the St. Lawrence River, it will replace the guideline derived here.

 Step 1.
 Definition of the area of interest

-Site Description
+Site description

 The St. Lawrence River is a very large river with a catchment area of 1 610 000 km2.
-It is situated in the St. Lawrence Lowlands ecoregion of the Mixedwood Plains Ecozone.
+It is situated in the St. Lawrence Lowlands Ecoregion of the Mixedwood Plains Ecozone.
 About 60% of the region is intensively cultivated farmland, with dairy and mixed farming systems prevailing.
 Urban development is extensive.
 Intensive land use is increasing, with a trend toward rising nutrient loads to streams and rivers.
-The St. Lawrence Lowlands ecoregion has a humid, continental climate with very cold winters and very hot summers.
+The St. Lawrence Lowlands Ecoregion has a humid, continental climate with very cold winters and very hot summers.
 Rivers in humid regions tend to have more water throughout the year.

-The river was formed around the end of the last ice age when faulting led to the sinking of the area around the river (a rift valley), which was then flooded with water from the Atlantic Ocean.
+The river was formed around the end of the last ice age, when faulting led to the sinking of the area around the river (a rift valley), which was then flooded with water from the Atlantic Ocean.
 It forms much of the southwestern outline of the Canadian Shield in Quebec.

 Step 2.
 Establishment of the desired outcomes and selection of the guideline variables